jameshanlon/netlist-paths/docs/index.rst

 The command-line flags ``--verbose`` and ``--debug`` provide logging information that can aid debugging.

-To produce XML from a test case (noting the underlying call to Verilator):
+To produce XML from a test case (noting the underlying call to Verilator), using an adder as an example:

 .. code-block:: bash